imperialwool/altamino-apps/README.md

 Also Android releases support only armeabi-v7a for now!

-For now here is no iOS builds bcause crapple forcing to use mac for their xcode and modifying original app.
-Until it unresolved, srry n8s, no iOS builds.
+For now here is no iOS builds ~~bcause crapple forcing to use mac for their xcode and modifying original app~~.

 ## Requirements

-Apple devices: iOS 13.0+
+Apple devices: iOS 13.0+, TrollStore.

 Android: 6.0+, armeabi-v7a support (check this using Aida64 for Android).